damian-chudziak808/damian-chudziak808/README.md

 ## What I'm currently working on
 ### Personal webpage

-Right now, putting all my effort to make my own personal webpage. <br>
+Right now, I'm putting all my effort to make my own personal webpage. <br>

 It'll work as my resume as well as a source of information about me.